 - An alumni network for students to discuss a wide range of business-related careers with Connecticut College alumni

-- A Funded Internship Program to pursue significant work experiences during the summer after a student's junior year
+- A Flexible Career Funding Program to pursue significant work experiences during all four years at Conn.

 - A reference letter service to store letters of recommendation for MBA programs

 - Peggotty Investment Club, a student-run special interest club, whose goal is to provide students with practical education and hands-on experience in financial markets.
 Members participate in actively managing $120,000 of the College's endowment